staticjinja/staticjinja/docs/index.rst

 Most static site generators are cumbersome to use.
-Nevertheless, when deploying a static website that could benefit from factored out data or modular html pages (especially convenient when prototyping), a templating engine can be invaluable. (jinja2 is an extremely powerful tool in this regard.)
+Nevertheless, when deploying a static website that could benefit from factored out data or modular HTML pages (especially convenient when prototyping), a templating engine can be invaluable. jinja2 is an extremely powerful tool in this regard.

 staticjinja is designed to be lightweight, easy-to-use, and highly extensible, enabling you to focus on simply making your site.